Not All Neuro-Symbolic Concepts Are Created Equal: Analysis and Mitigation of Reasoning Shortcuts: Case Studies

 \textbf{Q3: Reasoning Shortcuts are pervasive in real-world tasks.} Finally, we look at RSs occurring in \underline{\BOIA} \citep{xu2020boia}, an autonomous vehicle prediction task.
 The goal is to predict multiple possible actions $\vY = (\texttt{move\_forward}, \texttt{stop}, \texttt{turn\_left}, \texttt{turn\_right})$ from frames $\vx$ of real driving scenes.
 Each scene is described by $21$ binary concepts $\vC$ and the knowledge $\BK$ ensures the predictions are consistent with safety constraints (\eg $\texttt{stop} \Rightarrow \lnot \texttt{move\_forward}$) and guarantees concepts are predicted consistently with one another (\eg $ \texttt{road\_clear} \Leftrightarrow \lnot \texttt{obstacle}$).
 Since this is a high-stakes task, we solve it with DPL, as it is the only approach out of the ones we consider that \textit{guarantees} hard compliance with the knowledge \citep{manhaeve2018deepproblog}.
 See \cref{sec:app-implementations} for the full experimental setup.

 \cref{tab:result-bdd} lists the results for DPL paired with different mitigation strategies.
-In order to get a sense of the model's ability to acquire good concepts, we also include a baseline, denoted \MSC-only, in which the concept extractor is trained with full concept supervision and frozen, and DPL is only used to perform inference.
+In order to get a sense of the model's ability to acquire good concepts, we also include two baselines: {\tt CBM-AUC} introduced by \citet{sawada2022concept} for this task, which learns jointly the concepts together with unsupervised ones, and processes both of them with a linear layer to obtain the labels;

+\MSC-only, in which the concept extractor is trained with full concept supervision and frozen, and DPL is only used to perform inference.
 This avoids any interference between label and concept supervision.
 The $F_1$-scores are computed over the test set and averaged over all $4$ labels and all $21$ concepts.
 On the right, we also report the concept confusion matrices (CMs) for the training set: each row corresponds to a ground-truth concept \textit{vector} $\vg$, and each column to a predicted concept \textit{vector} $\vc$.

 Overall, the results show that, unless supplied with concept supervision, DPL optimizes for label accuracy ($F_1$(Y)) by leveraging low quality concepts ($F_1$(C)).
 This occurs even when it is paired with a Shannon entropy penalty \MSH.
 This is especially evident in the CMs, which show that, for certain labels, all ground-truth concepts $\vg$ are mapped a single $\vc$, not unlike what happens in our first experiment for entangled models.
 Conversely, the concept quality of DPL substantially improves when concept supervision is available, at the cost of a slight degradation in prediction accuracy.
 The CMs back up this observation as the learned concepts tend to align much closer to the diagonal.
 Only for the \texttt{turn\_left} label concept supervision fails to prevent collapse.
 This occurs because annotations for the corresponding concepts are poor: for a large set of examples, the concepts necessary to predict $\texttt{turn\_left} = 1$ are annotated as negatives, complicating learning.
 In practice, this means that all variants of DPL predict those concepts as negative, hindering concept quality.